 Can disengaged employees hurt your company’s bottom line?
 Yes – and the proof is in the numbers.
 (Click to tweet this!)

-While it’s a no-brainer that employee happiness can impact everything from your company culture to overall productivity, many still don’t realize just how much disengaged employees can impact every aspect of your business.
+While it’s a no-brainer that employee Workplace Happiness can impact everything from your company culture to overall productivity, many still don’t realize just how much disengaged employees can impact every aspect of your business.

 Check out our infographic to learn more about the high cost of unhappy employees and read more after the jump.